Sophia Heresford has extensive corporate business experience. She is also a licensed massage therapist and an avid tech geek.

 Note: This is a true story, but details have been changed or obscured to protect the privacy of all parties involved.

 Despite my gut feeling that it was a bad idea, I hired her for many reasons.
 She was the only candidate who had ever gone to college.
 She was articulate.
-She liked the same kind of books I did and she was personable.
-My boss liked her and I thought my boss knew everything.
+She liked the same kind of books I did, and she was personable.
+My boss liked her, and I thought my boss knew everything.

-The first six months, I could do no wrong.
+For the first six months, I could do no wrong.
 She plied me with sugar-coated compliments.
 I was the best boss she’d ever had.
 I was smarter than everyone else.
 I was such a good trainer.

 In the beginning, her mistakes were small.
 I would correct them gently.
 They would reoccur.
-I would correct her again rationalizing that this was a difficult field to learn.
+I would correct her again, rationalizing that this was a difficult field to learn.
 The last person I trained took three years to reach complete fluency.

 Then she started missing work.
 Calling in sick and then confessing to co-workers that she’d actually gone shopping.
 Or that she’d been out-of-town consoling her (adult) child whose (very old) dog had died.
 Hardly valid excuses from any employee, let alone a new one who had yet to master their job.

 I spoke to her about her attendance.
 I put her on probation.
-My boss wanted to terminate, but I intervened promising she was worth the effort to save.
+My boss wanted to terminate, but I intervened, promising she was worth the effort to save.
 If I could go back in time, it would be that moment I would change.

 Initially, the probation seemed to have a positive impact.
 But then, things spiraled downward.
 She was, once again, out more than she was in.
-Work quality suffered and there was no continuity.
+Work quality suffered, and there was no continuity.
 I couldn’t even talk to her about her performance issues because she was never there.
 She had officially crossed the line of being more work to manage than she was worth.

 The fateful day came when she actually came to work.
 I immediately called her down to my office.
 The intent was to discuss both attendance and performance issues.
-Before I could open my mouth she slapped a packet of FMLA paperwork on my desk.
+Before I could open my mouth, she slapped a packet of FMLA paperwork on my desk.

-A tirade followed, informing me that I never trained her, everyone in the company hated me, and that she had a lawyer who was ready to sue my employer for millions.
+A tirade followed, informing me that I never trained her, everyone in the company hated me and that she had a lawyer who was ready to sue my employer for millions.
 Then she threatened to take me to HR if I didn’t watch my step.
 The sugar-coating was now infested with maggots.

 From that first meeting, things quickly got worse.
 HR met with her.
 She told them I had them boondoggled and spouted off all sorts of lies.
 When my boss and HR refused to bite, she spread vicious rumors among my staff and other departments, actively targeting my reputation.